 For example, CRM is “hot,” even though, in my estimation CRM in most cases has a negative ROI.
 I cover this at Brightwork’s software category page on CRM.
 Meanwhile, a software category with what is most likely a far higher ROI, like BOM/PLM software, is far less commonly implemented.

 Software categories get hot for reasons that are unrelated to the evidence for their return to the companies that implement them.
 This got me thinking about who is the Miranda Priestly and Runway magazine of enterprise software.

 The answer to that question is easy.
 It is Gartner!

 Gartner tells people what to buy, what is hot, and what is not.
-As I cover in my book Gartner and the Magic Quadrant, Gartner is not so much a research entity as they are an information broker between software buyers and software vendors.
+As I cover in my book Gartner and the Magic Quadrant, Gartner is not so much a research entity as an information broker between software buyers and software vendors.
 They puff themselves up like a peacock and then charge people to talk to them.
-They then gather information to talking to the buyer and sell this information to the other side, and vice versa.
-The real asset Gartner has is not its research, but its network of buyers and vendors from whom Gartner is constantly gathering information.
+They then gather information to talk to the buyer, sell this information to the other side, and vice versa.
+Gartner’s real asset is not its research but its network of buyers and vendors from whom Gartner is constantly gathering information.
 And Gartner is paid every time they gather information!
 It’s easy to work, and fantastic work…if you can get it.

 The First Hurdle in Understanding Gartner

 The first hurdle to get through is the impression that Gartner is not just some fashion magazine but that they are a “research entity.”